hoeoek/gopro-timestamp-extractor/README.md

 ## Dependencies

-`ffmpeg` is required to extract the metadata from the MP4 files, and `ffprobe` is required to extract the creation time and duration of the video files.
+This script requires Python 3.10 or higher. `ffmpeg` is required to extract the metadata from the MP4 files, and `ffprobe` is required to extract the creation time and duration of the video files.
 Download and install these tools from the [FFmpeg website](https://ffmpeg.org/download.html).

 ## Installation